onnimonni/Dokku-bedrock/README.md

 Bedrock disables the internal WP Cron via `define('DISABLE_WP_CRON', true);`.
 If you keep this setting, you'll need to manually set a cron job like the following in your crontab file:

 `*/5 * * * * curl http://example.com/wp/wp-cron.php`

-## WP-CLI

-Bedrock works with [WP-CLI](http://wp-cli.org/) just like any other WordPress project would.
-Previously we required WP-CLI in our `composer.json` file as a dependency.
-This has been removed since WP-CLI now recommends installing it globally with a `phar` file.
-It also caused conflicts if you tried using a global install.

-The `wp` command will automatically pick up Bedrock's subdirectory install as long as you run commands from within the project's directory (or deeper).
-Bedrock includes a `wp-cli.yml` file that sets the `path` option to `web/wp`.
-Use this config file for any further [configuration](http://wp-cli.org/config/).

 ## Todo